timeseries/qstudio/DEVTESTING.md

 17. Servers - Delete some servers.
 Restart qStudio.
 18. Multi_Instance - Start multiple qStudios, add one server in each.
 Try overlap.

+### Notebooks

+ 19. Start Notebook with no sqlnotebook folder defined.
+Is example created ok for kdb+.
+ 20. Is example created ok for non-kdb.
+ 21. Modify existng workbook.
+ 22. Inspect all existing charts, are they showing.
+ 23. Add new page.

 ### Extra

-1. DuckDB - Open example duckdb file and run all code.
-Check table results and charting.
-2. Parquet - Download and double click on parquet file https://www.timestored.com/data/sample/parquet
+ 24. Parquet - Download and double click on parquet file https://www.timestored.com/data/sample/parquet
-3. AI - Generate queries using AI
-4. AI - Write SQL error and ask AI to explain.
-5. KDB - Check display of custom types - dict, nested lists, every data type.
+ 25. KDB - Check display of custom types - dict, nested lists, every data type.